 The Marketplace is designed to help you find health insurance that meets your needs and fits your budget.
 The Marketplace offers "one-stop shopping" to find and compare private health insurance options.
 You may also be eligible for a new kind of tax credit that lowers your monthly premium right away.
-Open enrollment for health insurance coverage through the Marketplace begins in October 2019 for coverage starting as early as January 1, 2020.
+The open enrollment period each year for health insurance coverage through the Marketplace runs from Nov.
+1 through Jan.
+15. After the open enrollment period ends, you can get coverage through the Marketplace only if you qualify for a special enrollment period or are applying for Medicaid or the Children's Health Insurance Program (CHIP).